Listen to this:

-In simple words, it breaks down the ROE to analyse how corporate can increase the return for their shareholders.
+In simple words, it breaks down the ROE to analyze how corporate can increase the return for their shareholders.

-= (Net Income / Sales) x (Sales / Total Assets) x (Total Assets / Total Equity)
+Return on Equity = Net Profit Margin * Asset Turnover Ratio * Financial Leverage = (Net Income / Sales) * (Sales / Total Assets) * (Total Assets / Total Equity)

 2. Effectively uses its assets so as to generate more sales